 On February 3, 2020, certain of our selling stockholders completed an additional secondary public offering of shares of our common stock.
 We did not receive any of the proceeds from the sale of these shares by the selling stockholders.
-We incurred related offering costs of \$1.1 million and received \$1.4 million in cash (excluding withholding taxes) in connection with the exercise of 191,470 options by certain stockholders participating in this secondary public offering.
+We incurred related offering costs of \$1.1 million which we recognized in selling, general and administrative expenses during the 26 weeks ended June 27, 2020.
+We received \$1.4 million in cash (excluding withholding taxes) in connection with the exercise of 191,470 options by certain stockholders participating in this secondary public offering.

 On April 27, 2020, certain of our selling stockholders completed another secondary public offering of shares of our common stock.
 We did not receive any of the proceeds from the sale of these shares by the selling stockholders.
-We incurred related offering costs of \$1.0 million and received \$1.6 million in cash (excluding withholding taxes) in connection with the exercise of 269,000 options by certain stockholders participating in this secondary public offering.
-See Note 10 for additional information.
+We incurred related offering costs of \$1.0 million which we recognized in selling, general and administrative expenses during the 13 and 26 weeks ended June 27, 2020.
+We received \$1.6 million in cash (excluding withholding taxes) in connection with the exercise of 269,000 options by certain stockholders participating in this secondary public offering.